Barking Habits of the Shih Tzu: Understanding Their Vocal Nature

 Shih Tzu Dog enjoying outdoor walk wearing a bowtie ribbon

 Shih Tzus, like many dog breeds, have their own unique barking habits and vocal tendencies.
-Understanding why they bark and how to manage their vocalizations is essential for both the comfort of your Shih Tzu and your household.
+Understanding why they bark and how to manage their vocalisations is essential for both the comfort of your Shih Tzu and your household.

 Do Shih Tzus Bark a Lot?